-Namah Suryaya Somaya Mangalaya Budhaya Cha
+Namah Suryaya Somaya Mangalaaya Budhaya Cha

 Guru Shukra Sanibhyascha Rahave Ketave Namah

 The Navagrahas are 9 important deities of the Hindu religious tradition.
-They are Surya, Chandra, Angaraka, Budha, Guru, Sukra, Sani, Rahu and Ketu.
+They are Surya, Chandra, Angaraka, Budha, Guru, Sukra, Sani, Rahu, and Ketu.
 The last two, Rahu and Ketu are planet-like entities, unique to the Hindu tradition.
 Devotees worship the Navagrahas to minimize the malefic effects of the planetary positions as applicable to their birth charts.

-2. Chandra (Moon): Also knows as Soma, and probably because of his waxing and waning qualities, in the images he is never depicted in full.
+2. Chandra (Moon): Also knows as Soma, and probably because of his waxing and waning qualities in the images, He is never depicted in full.

 5. Brihaspathi (Jupiter): Brihaspathi also known as Guru is the teacher of gods and is praised in many hymns of the Rigveda.
 He is generally shown with two hands, seated in a chariot driven by eight horses.

-7. Sani (Saturn): Sani is a turbulent and troublesome god who makes and breaks fortunes by his influence and position in the planetary system for which he is invariably feared and especially worshipped by those who believe in Hindu astrology.
+7. Sani (Saturn): Sani is a turbulent and troublesome God who makes and breaks fortunes by His influence and position in the planetary system for which He is invariably feared and especially worshipped by those who believe in Hindu astrology.

-8. Rahu: His image resembles that of Budha (Mercury) in some respects but both gods differ fundamentallyin their nature and temperament.
+8. Rahu: His image resembles that of Budha (Mercury) in some respects but both Gods differ fundamentally in their nature and temperament.

 9. Kethu: In Sanskrit Ketu (Dhuma kethu) means a comet.
 The scriptures describe Him as having the tail of a serpent for His body; a description which very much matches with His connection to the image of a comet.